lockkkk/fa24/_pages/logistics.md

 **Paper reading response**
 <br/>
 The reading list is posted on the [schedule](/fa24/schedule) page.
-You are required to post reading a response to [Ed discussion](https://edstem.org/us/courses/61972/) by 6PM the day before the class.
+You are required to post a response to [Ed discussion](https://edstem.org/us/courses/61972/) by 11:59PM the day before the class.
 The response include a short summary of each paper, and your opinion of the paper.